The First Year at Landmark College

 Drake Center for Academic Support

-Provided by faculty with specific expertise in teaching how to use reading and writing software, apps, and integration of apps across devices.
+Students can work with staff to explore and use a variety of educational technology tools.
 Students are encouraged to make appointments to review, learn, or enhance their practical application of these technologies.

 The Drake Center for Academic Support offers: